gabar92/elte_advanced_deep_learning/lectures/01_Introduction_and_Foundations.md

 </details>

 * **UTF-32**:
-  * fixed-length coding
-    * the only among UTF-x encodings
-  * 4 bytes
-  * wasteful
+  * the encoding uses a fixed-length format, where each code point (character) is represented using 4 bytes (or 32 bits)
+  * this approach simplifies certain computing operations because every character is the same size, making it easier to calculate the position of a particular character within a sequence
+  * the method is often considered wasteful in terms of storage and bandwidth, especially for texts where the majority of characters could be represented with fewer bytes, e.g. Latin characters.
 * **UTF-16**:
-  * variable-length encoding
-  * using 1 or 2 bytes for encoding a code point (character)
+  * the encoding employs a variable-length encoding scheme, which means it can use either 1 or 2 units (each unit being 2 bytes) for encoding a code point
+  * this encoding strikes a balance between the simplicity of fixed-length encoding and the efficiency of variable-length encoding
+  * it is particularly efficient for texts containing a mix of characters that are common in languages that can be mostly represented within the first 2-byte unit, but it requires more space for characters outside of this range, which are encoded using pairs of 2-byte units (surrogate pairs)
 * **UTF-8**:
-  * variable-length encoding
-  * using 1 - 4 bytes for encoding a code point (character)
+  * the encoding is a variable-length encoding system, capable of using 1 to 4 bytes for encoding a code point, depending on the character's complexity
+  * this encoding is designed to be backward compatible with ASCII, meaning that ASCII text is also valid UTF-8 encoded text, which uses just one byte for the ASCII character set
-  * the world's most frequently used character encoding
+  * UTF-8 is the most flexible and space-efficient encoding for a wide range of languages, making it the world's most frequently used character encoding
+  * it is especially advantageous for web content and software development, where efficiency and compatibility with diverse character sets are crucial

 ### 3.3 Tokenization and Embeddings